Billy Bond

 Stem: Medium to rather long, rather slender.

-Cavity: Acute, deep, moderately wide, compressed or furrowed.
-Often partly russeted or with outspreading rays of thin russet; sometimes lipped.
+Cavity: Acute, deep, moderately wide, compressed or furrowed, often partly russeted or with outspreading rays of thin russet, sometimes lipped.

 Calyx: Small to medium, closed or partly open.

-Basin: Often oblique, moderately wide, rather abrupt, indistinctly furrowed.
-Varying from rather shallow to moderately deep.
+Basin: Often oblique, moderately wide, rather abrupt, indistinctly furrowed, varying from rather shallow to moderately deep.

-Core: Medium to rather small, axile, closed or partly open; core lines clasping the cylinder of the calyx tube.
+Core and Seeds: Calyx tube long, rather narrow, funnel-form.
+Stamens median to marginal.
+Core medium to rather small, axile, closed or partly open; core lines clasping the cylinder of the calyx tube.
 Carpels roundish to roundish ovate, slightly emarginate.
+Seeds rather broad, acute to obtuse, light brown, medium size, plump.

-Season & Storage
+Season

 Book Sources

-Described in 1 period pomological work
+Described in 3 period pomological works

-View original book sources (1)
+View original book sources (3)

 — S.A.
 Beach, The Apples of New York, Vol. 1 (1905)BILLY BOND.